 Docker Desktop Startup Error on Windows

 The Docker Desktop app for Windows can sometimes behave unexpectedly.
 You could successfully install the app, but have difficulty getting the Docker engine to start.
-This guide delves into the reason behind such behaviour, offering effective solutions to the problem and directives for resolving any such future occurrence.
+This guide delves into the reason behind such behaviour, and offers effective solutions to it.

 The Problem

-Inherently, Windows cannot run Linux-based apps, like Docker Desktop, without some of its features enabled.
-Trying to do this raises compatibility issues as the environments are fundamentally different.
+By default, Windows cannot run Linux-based applications, like Docker Desktop, without some additional features enabled.
+Running such applications without the enhancements will lead to errors such the one seen with Docker Desktop, as the environments are fundamentally different.

 The Solution